trentlarge/partioapp/README.md

 - Over a period of time, an Amazon call is not always necessary.
 What if the book is already there in Partio databsae?
 Why waste a call to Amazon?
 - Both 10 and 13 need to be added in Search Collection for users searching for either of them

+- ProductUniqueId in Search is referencing the first item in Products.findOne.
+Possible Error

 Sample Debit Card:
 5200828282828210  MasterCard (debit)